massenergize/Documentation/ME Components.md

 **`name (required)`** |Name of field| `String` | "testibox_img_selector" **`showOverlay`** |Show a transaparent overlay over screen when in cropping mode| `boolean` | `true or false` *default = true*

-**DETAILS ON `ONFILESELECTED` PARAMETERS**
+**Details on `onFileSelected` parameters**<br/>
-The function returns `data`, which is a json object that contains a resized version of the just selected image, the original image, as well as some other size and file name details from the original file
+The function returns `data`, which is a json object that contains a resized version of the just selected image, the original image, as well as some other size and file name details from the original file <br/>
+**NB: When the user uses the cropper on their image, the resized and cropped image  can be accessed from the `croppedFile` field.
+If the user does not use the cropper, the image still gets resized, but not cropped and is still accessed from the `croppedFile` field**.
 ```javascript
  {
    originalFile: File ...{} // JS file object,